Back to The Church in Exile

 But Christ's divinity was not destroyed by crucifixion, and 's is not destroyed by eclipse.
 The true Mass continues in exile, offered by priests under bishops, hidden from the world but not from heaven.

-The stands at the foot of the Cross, as Our Lady stood, keeping faithful vigil until the Resurrection.
+The stands at the foot of the Cross, as Our Lady stood, keeping vigil until the Resurrection.

-The faithful father, acting not as a priest but as the spiritual head of his household, orders all family life toward the altar.
+Families cannot survive without the Mass.
+The faithful father, acting not as priest but as spiritual head of the household, orders family life toward the altar.

-The Domestic :
+The domestic :

 • rises or falls with the Mass,